Broadcom/bdc-walkthrough/README.md

 Methods:
 * `getValue(taskName: string)` returns the value of a task.
 * `close(setTasks?: { [taskName: string]: any | boolean })` closes the dialog by completing its task, and optionally set additional tasks.

+## Building source code and running the demo
+Download the source code from github https://github.com/Broadcom/bdc-walkthrough.
+Then run `npm i` to install dependencies, `npm run build:lib` to build the bdc-walkthrough library, and finally `npm run start` to run the demo.